-Students have access to the institutions learning Centre (ULC) 24 hours a day, seven days a week to support their studies.
+Students have access to the University Learning Centre (ULC) to support their studies.
 The ULC contains a wide range of text books and journals alongside ICT facilities which include agricultural specific software such as Farmplan and Gatekeeper.
 Within the ULC there are specific areas for individual study, group study and a higher education flexible study zone.
 These facilities are all available to students to support their studies.